czerasz/docker-fleetctl/README.md

 ## Bonus

-If you cloned the directory locally you can benefit from the `run` script.
+If you cloned the project, you can benefit from the `run` script.
-Simply adjust it according to your needs and execute it with:
+Simply adjust it according to your needs and execute with:

 ```bash
 ./scripts/run